ckuethe/gnuradio-examples/pfb_channelizer/README.md

 Why Polyphase Filters?
 ----------------------

 Polyphase filters are super nifty, once you figure them out.
 One good use is to break a large band into a bunch of channels at the same cost as isolating a single channel.
 Consider a 10MHz band, with 50kHz channel spacings.
 A naive filter would require almost 1100 taps to extract a single channel.
-These same taps can be used in the polyphase channelizer, which would then produce 200 channels... or only 55 taps per channel.
+These same taps can be used in the polyphase channelizer, which would then produce 200 channels using only 55 taps per channel.

+This process works in reverse, too.
+Rather than upsampling and antialiasing a large number of narrow channels, the synthesizer can efficiently glue a bunch of small channels together into a wider spectrum.

 <img src="filter_design.png">